LBHackney-IT/API-Playbook/docs/compatibility.md

   - Be conservative with API requests and data passed as input, e.g. avoid to exploit definition deficits like passing megabytes for strings with unspecified maximum length.

-  - Be tolerant in processing and reading data of API responses
+  - Be tolerant in processing and reading data of API responses.

 Service clients must be prepared for compatible API extensions of service providers: